We create positive change within corporations.

 Though shareholder resolutions are non-binding, they have been used as an effective tool to gain the attention of management, which can often lead to a dialogue that results in a change in corporate practices.
 Common issues addressed by shareholder resolutions include corporate governance, executive compensation, global warming, labor relations, human rights, and animal welfare.

 Any shareholder owning more than $2000.00 in a company’s stock for over a year can file a shareholder resolution.

-We specialize in stewarding relationships between our clients and citizen activists who will attend corporate shareholder meetings, exercise voting power, or advocate for various issues on the client’s behalf.
+We specialize in stewarding relationships between our clients and citizen activists who will act on the clients behalf by voting the clients shares at their request.
 This has proven effective in raising awareness with shareholders, directors and the media.

 We help clients make an investment in underserved communities or to community-based organizations around the world that have a social and/or environmental mission.
-Our Community Investors have already had a tremendous impact in the areas of microfinance loans, education, affordable housing, gender equity, and climate change.
+Our clients who invest in these communities have already had a tremendous impact in the areas of microfinance loans, education, affordable housing, gender equity, and climate change.

 Portfolio screening is the process of selecting companies to invest in—or not invest in—based on their social, environmental, and governance practices.
 We work closely with our clients to develop flexible screening strategies that not only align with their values, but meet their financial objectives.
 Common screens include:

 - Labor, human rights and equal opportunity issues

 - Alternative energy, such as solar, wind and geothermal